Trans NIH Resources

 Trans NIH

 DTP maintains a repository of synthetic compounds and pure natural products that are available to investigators for non-clinical research purposes.
 The Repository collection is a uniquely diverse set of more than 200,000 compounds that have been either submitted to DTP for biological evaluation or, in some cases, synthesized under DTP auspices.
 Samples obtained from the NCI/DTP Open Chemicals Repository are available at no cost except for shipping charges.
-Importantly, investigators should note that chemical structures of these substances are those assigned by the… [learn more]
+Importantly, investigators should note that chemical structures of these substances are those assigned by the originator of the material an… [learn more]

 NCI Specimen Resource Locator (SRL)